-Maumee Scout Reservation is committed to meeting the needs of BSA members, both youth and adult, by providing challenging programs, engaging education and life-changing experiences in an incredible outdoor setting where the values of the Boy Scouts of America excel.
+Maumee Scout Reservation is committed to meeting the needs of BSA members, both youth and adult, by providing challenging programs, engaging education and life-changing experiences in an incredible outdoor setting where the values of Scouting America excel.
 An enthusiastic, friendly, and experienced staff awaits the opportunity to facilitate fantastic adventures.